Trinity College BS in Biological & Biomedical Sciences

 Learn more about Trinity Bantams tuition and fees.

-Trinity Bantams does not offer an online option for its biological and biomedical sciences bachelor’s degree program at this time.
+Online degrees for the Trinity Bantams biological and biomedical sciences bachelor’s degree program are not available at this time.
 To see if the school offers distance learning options in other areas, visit the Trinity Bantams Online Learning page.

 Of the students who received their bachelor’s degree in biological and biomedical sciences in 2019-2020, 81.8% of them were women.
 This is higher than the nationwide number of 64.5%.